Everyone knows that real estate is hyper-local. But that begs the question: What are the best places to be a real estate agent?

 How do you find the right location for you?

-Finding the best places to be a real estate agent is about more than just median salary or listings on Redfin.
+Finding the best places to be a real estate agent is about more than just the median salary or listings on Redfin.
 It’s about finding the place that you love, too.
-Take a look at some popular cities and their houses and find a place that you think you’ll fall in love with.
+Look at some popular cities and their houses and find a place you think you’ll fall in love with.

 Can a real estate sales agent work in any state?

-A real estate agent can only work in a state in which they are licensed, though some areas do have reciprocity with others.
-If you’re already in your pre licensing course or real estate classes in one area, you should decide fast whether that’s the area you want to work in or if you want to move to another market.
+Real estate agents can only work in a state where they are licensed, though some areas have reciprocity with others.
+If you’re already in your pre-licensing course or real estate classes in one area, you should decide fast whether that’s the area you want to work in or if you want to move to another market.

 How does your location affect your job opportunity?

 How much the average real estate agent makes in income is frequently impacted by their location.
 At the same time, though, living costs are also usually cheaper in areas with lower income earning potential.
 So, it depends on what you’re looking for.